pulse-framework/pulse/README.md

 - Filters (like getters, these are cached data based on filter functions you define)
 - Actions (functions to do stuff)

-"Forward facing" means you can access them under the collection root namespace, like this:
+By default, you can access them under the collection root namespace, like this:

 ```js
 this.$channels.indexName; // array